mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

   separated from the MNE software and now resides under a separate directory tree.

-- Support for topologically connected source spaces was added, see :ref:`CIHCHDAE`.
+- Support for topologically connected source spaces was added.

 - A lot of bugs were fixed.